BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **What I have done:**

 - Hot-patching of the IRQs conflicts: TMR(0), PIC(2), RTC0(8).
-- Previously, this fix was done with a fully patched DSDT (i.e. static patching, as shown in bilbo's guide).
+- Previously, this fix was done with a fully patched DSDT (bilbo's guide).
 Without it, the on-board audio will not work with AppleALC.
 Now, all key fixes can be done via SSDT, resulting in a loader not tied to a specific machine/BIOS/setup configuration.

 **How I did it?**

-I stated from a clean OC 0.7.1, followed though OC Guide for High End Desktop.
-Then, added additional kext and SSDT's.
-Configured additional ACPI and kernal patchings.
+I started from a clean OC 0.7.1, followed though OC Guide for High End Desktop.
+Then, added additional kext and SSDT's, as well as ACPI and kernal patchings.
 The key content of my EFI folder is shown below.

 **Included in this EFI folder:**